WGribaa/JavaNeuralNetworkFromScratch/README.md

-This is a NeuralNetwork project before I ever took my first class of DataS Science !
+This is a NeuralNetwork project before I ever took my first class of Data Science !

-It's an instanciable Full Connected Neural Network made from scratch, with no external package whatsoever.
+It's an instanciable Fully Connected Neural Network made from scratch, with no external package whatsoever.
 A real standalone made by myself when I had not trained the slightest in Machine Learning.

 The program is quite simple, as there are very few classes, and the architecture of the project is flat.